 Herbs used for Management of Periodontal disease.

 Herbal medicines used for periodontal disease are derived from Aloe vera, Green tea, Turmeric, Clove, Eucalyptus, Peppermint, Tea tree oil, Cinnamomum zaylancium, Propolis, Ocimum sanctum, Azadirachta indica (Rani, Singla, Narwal, Tanushree, Kumar and Rahman 2022; Eid Abdelmagyd, Ram Shetty and Musa Musleh AL-Ahmari 2019).
-Aloe vera has shown efficiency in managing gingivitis and controlling plaque formation (Kamath DG, Nadimpalli H, Nayak SU, Rajendra V and Natarajan S 2022).
+Aloe vera has shown efficiency in managing gingivitis and controlling plaque formation (Kamath, Nadimpalli, Nayak, Rajendra and Natarajan 2022).
 Peppermint tablets, when diluted, can be used as a mouthwash to alleviate inflammation following periodontitis healing.
 Also, using pomegranate and chamomile mouthwashes effectively reduced gingival bleeding in patients with periodontal disease (Rani et al. 2022).
 Green tea catechins strips have been found to help in the prevention of periodontal disease and the promotion of periodontal health by reducing pocket probing depth and bleeding (Barzegar PEF, Ranjbar R, Yazdanian M, Tahmasebi E, Alam M, Abbasi K, Tebyahiyan H, and Bazegar KEF 2022; Eid Abdelmagyd, Ram Shetty and Musa Musleh AL-Ahmari 2019).
 Curcumin, commonly known as turmeric, is recognized for treating inflammation.
 It can be used as a mouthwash by making turmeric water and rinsing the mouth to alleviate pain and swelling (Rani et al. 2022).
 Garlic is used to combat bacteria buildup and has been utilized since ancient times to treat various diseases.
 (Rani et al. 2022).
 Therefore, herbs could serve as a preventative strategy or an additional care technique for periodontal disease.

 Herbal medicines have been preferred over Allopathic medication.